Tran, Bulgaria: History

-Once here Thracians, Goths, Slavs lived here successively.
+The region was successively inhabited by Thracians, Goths and Slavs/Bulgarians.
 The Goths are from the Heruli tribe and settled for the purpose of mining.
 The Slavic settlement was quite massive, as evidenced by the almost one hundred percent Slavic name system of the topographic areas in Tran region.
 Proto-Bulgarian presence is not attested.
-After the defeat of the Thracian tribes from the Roman Empire, they were subjected to assimilation, and in Tran region the Latin language was used and they subsequently either acquired and maintained Vlach self-consciousness, or became Slavicized.
-Traces of Wallachian-Roman-Thracian influence are the name of the local dialect of the town square - Piazza, Italian. piazza, Chirchilat peak, Rui peak and mountain, Radovo village, etc. Tran region is in the middle of two large Slavic tribes that settled in the Balkans and gave the names of the rivers - Strumi and Moravians.
+After the defeat of the Thracian tribes by the Roman Empire, they were subjected to assimilation, and in Tran region the Latin language was used.
+Traces of Roman-Thracian influence are the name of the local dialect of the town square - Piazza, Chirchilat peak, Rui peak and mountain, Radovo village, etc. Tran region is in the middle of two large Slavic tribes that settled in the Balkans and gave the names of the rivers - Strumi and Moravians.
 The former are Dacian Slavs or southern Slavs from the Bulgarian group and the latter are a large swarm of Western Slavs, Czech Moravians.
 In the past, the so-called Znepolski Drum - the old road that connected Dubrovnik and the Adriatic with Serdica.
 Thus, today's Tran in those days was an important trade centre.
 Life in Antiquity at the present city is documented only by the discovered ancient tomb and by found Roman coins from the IV century.

 For the first time, Tran entered the borders of Bulgaria during the conquest of Sofia by Khan Krum in April 809.
-During the First Bulgarian Kingdom, under King Samuel, as a famous historical figure stands out as the boyar Krakra Pernishki, who was entrusted with the lands in Pernik, Sofia and Tran.
+During the First Bulgarian Empire, under emperor Samuel (r.
+997-1014), as an influential historical figure stands out as the boyar Krakra of Pernik, who was entrusted with the lands in Pernik, Sofia and Tran.
 The boyar put up fierce resistance to Emperor Basil II for more than 10 years, but nevertheless, in 1018 this area, together with the rest of Bulgaria, came under Byzantine rule.

 During the Ottoman rule, the city was known as a market town and was named Iznebol Kabasi, Taran Palanka and Tran Palanka.
 According to a legend, the name Tran itself comes from even more distant times, when according to the legend there was a large thorn here, under the branches of which there was a healing spring, with the waters from which the local priest Terapontius healed the believers.